- The open enrollment period for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 Only Paulding County, in northwest Ohio, was still without any insurers slated to offer coverage at that point.
 State regulators continued to work with insurers to devise a solution for Paulding County, and On August 24, the Ohio Department of Insurance announced that CareSource had agreed to offer coverage in Paulding County.
 CareSource offered plans in 51 Ohio counties in 2017, and their 2018 rate filing indicated that they would expand to offer coverage in 59 counties in 2017, although the recent additional expansion further increases that number; CareSource agreed in late July to cover eight of the bare counties, and added a ninth with Paulding.

-This happened in other states too, but insurers stepped in to fill the bare spots.
+This happened in other states too, and insurers stepped in to fill the bare spots.
 Previously “bare” counties in Tennessee, Washington, Kansas, Missouri, Indiana, Wisconsin, and Nevada were all ultimately filled, and all areas of the country had plans available in the exchange in 2018.

 In a July 2017 statement, the Ohio Department of Insurance noted that they “will continue working with the industry, but those efforts are heavily dependent on market stability and clarity from Washington.
 We encourage Congress to work on ways to stabilize our health insurance markets.”
 Insurers repeatedly stated in 2017 that the best way to stabilize the insurance markets would be for Congress to allocate funding for cost-sharing reductions (CSR) and enforce the individual mandate.
 But instead, the Trump Administration has cut off CSR funding and refused to commit to robust enforcement of the individual mandate — both of which contributed to a substantial portion of the rate increases that insurers implemented for 2018 plans.